2,823 Shares in Starbucks Co. (NASDAQ:SBUX) Acquired by Latitude Advisors LLC

 The business also recently declared a quarterly dividend, which will be paid on Friday, February 25th.
 Shareholders of record on Friday, February 11th will be issued a $0.49 dividend.
 This represents a $1.96 dividend on an annualized basis and a yield of 1.77%.
 The ex-dividend date of this dividend is Thursday, February 10th.
 Starbucks’s dividend payout ratio is presently 55.21%.

 A number of brokerages have commented on SBUX.
+Cowen lowered their target price on Starbucks from $135.00 to $125.00 and set an “outperform” rating on the stock in a report on Friday, October 29th.
+Robert W. Baird lowered their target price on Starbucks from $144.00 to $128.00 and set an “outperform” rating on the stock in a report on Friday, October 29th.
 Wells Fargo & Company lowered their target price on Starbucks from $135.00 to $122.00 and set an “overweight” rating on the stock in a report on Friday, October 29th.
 Oppenheimer lowered their target price on Starbucks from $140.00 to $130.00 and set an “outperform” rating on the stock in a report on Friday, October 29th.
-BMO Capital Markets lowered their target price on Starbucks from $140.00 to $135.00 and set an “outperform” rating on the stock in a report on Friday, October 29th.
-Argus cut Starbucks from a “buy” rating to a “hold” rating in a report on Thursday, November 4th.
-Finally, Morgan Stanley lowered their target price on Starbucks from $124.00 to $117.00 and set an “equal weight” rating on the stock in a report on Friday, October 29th.
+Finally, Credit Suisse Group decreased their price objective on Starbucks from $137.00 to $132.00 and set an “outperform” rating on the stock in a report on Friday, October 29th.
 Ten research analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the company.
 According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average target price of $123.00.

 In other news, EVP Gina Woods sold 4,030 shares of the stock in a transaction that occurred on Tuesday, November 23rd.
 The stock was sold at an average price of $113.41, for a total transaction of $457,042.30.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
 Also, insider Michael Aaron Conway sold 47,088 shares of the stock in a transaction that occurred on Monday, November 22nd.
 The shares were sold at an average price of $111.50, for a total value of $5,250,312.00.
 The disclosure for this sale can be found here.
 0.36% of the stock is owned by corporate insiders.